Logo

 Security: seed phrase, 2FA, multisig options

-Why choose it: minimalistic, fast, and reliable
+Why choose it: minimalistic design, speed, and established usage

 Key Factors for Nigerians Choosing a Crypto Wallet